 - Scoop out the flesh and coarsely chop it.
 Place in a large bowl and mash with a fork.
 If you like yours more chunky, just slightly mash it.

-- Add the diced onion, tomatoes, cilantro, garlic, and diced jalapenos and toss together with the avocados, blending well.
-You can omit the peppers or just add a little if you like your guacamole mild add the lime juice, Tabasco sauce, salt, and pepper to taste.
+- Add the diced onion, tomatoes, cilantro, garlic, and diced jalapenos and toss them together with the avocados, blending well.
+You can omit the peppers or just add a little if you like your guacamole mild, add the lime juice, Tabasco sauce, salt, and pepper to taste.

 Pin this fun Grinch Celery snack for later…